fachu000/deep-autoencoders-cartography/README.md

 # Introduction
-The python code in **python** folder implements the simulations and plots the figures described in the paper ["Deep Completion Autoencoders for Radio Map Estimation"](https://arxiv.org/abs/2005.05964) by Yves Teganya and Daniel Romero.
+The Python code in **python** folder implements the simulations and plots the figures described in the paper ["Deep Completion Autoencoders for Radio Map Estimation"](https://arxiv.org/abs/2005.05964) by Yves Teganya and Daniel Romero.

 # Required packages